oswhytecodes/oswhytecodes/README.md

 Frontend Developer | Graphic Designer
 -------------------------------------

 I am a designer who is obsessed with building things.
 I love solving problems with design and code.
-I love CSS, specifically Tailwind... when combined with React this duo is a designer/programmer's dream come true :)
+I love CSS, specifically Tailwind... when combined with React this duo is a designer/programmer's dream come true :) I enjoy working and networking with other devs.
+I. Love.
+Javascript.

 * 🌍  I'm based in FL/NYC
 * 🖥️  See my portfolio at [Portfolio](http://orincywhyte-portfolio.netlify.app/)